 Larger management areas may benefit from multi-species or sequential grazing strategies that can effectively manage vegetation structure while minimizing or avoiding overgrazing.
-For example, goats are particularly effective for reducing woody and shrubby biomass, while cattle and sheep may be more appropriate for managing grasses and herbaceous cover (, ).
+For example, goats are particularly effective for reducing woody and shrubby biomass, while cattle and sheep may be more appropriate for managing grasses and herbaceous cover (Hart et al. 1993, NRCS 2023).
 The spatial scale and topography of the project area also affects infrastructure needs—such as fencing, water access, and herding labor—and determines how much of the area can be grazed within a given timeframe without compromising plant recovery or soil health.

-Similarly, the amount and type of vegetation targeted for removal directly affects stocking rates and grazing intensity.
-Heavier fuel loads or dense stands of invasive annual grasses, such as Bromus diandrus (ripgut brome) or Avena fatua (wild oats), may require more intensive, short-duration grazing to reduce biomass before seed set, a critical window for disrupting invasive species cycles ().
+Similarly, the amount and type of vegetation targeted for removal directly affects the number of grazing animals (stocking rates) and how long they graze (grazing intensity).
+Heavier fuel loads or dense stands of invasive annual grasses, such as ripgut brome (Bromus diandrus) or wild oats (Avena fatua), may require more intensive, short-duration grazing to reduce biomass before seed set, a critical window for disrupting invasive species cycles (DiTomaso et al. 2017).
 Conversely, sparsely vegetated areas or landscapes dominated by sensitive native species may require lighter grazing (i.e., manipulating stocking rate, density, timing, and/or duration) or seasonal exclusion to avoid degradation.

 Understanding these attributes helps determine the optimal location and scale of prescribed grazing within a broader landscape management strategy.
-For instance, smaller, prescribed grazing units can be strategically placed in fuel break zones, near critical infrastructure, or around high-value habitat to meet specific conservation or fire mitigation goals ().
+For instance, smaller, prescribed grazing units can be strategically placed in fuel break zones, near critical infrastructure, or around high-value habitat to meet specific conservation or fire mitigation goals (Launchbaugh and Walker 2006).
 In contrast, broadscale rangeland restoration may demand a more flexible, adaptive grazing system that considers multiple paddocks and longer-term monitoring.

-Ultimately, aligning project goals, scale, and vegetation types and condition with livestock grazing strategies and behaviors can better ensure that prescribed grazing supports both ecological resilience and landowner goals and objectives (e.g., restoration).
+Ultimately, aligning project goals, scale, and vegetation types and condition with livestock grazing strategies, preferences, and behaviors can better ensure that prescribed grazing supports both ecological resilience and landowner goals and objectives (e.g., restoration).
 This balance is key to long-term sustainability and the resilience of rangeland ecosystems.

 Manage for Different Vegetation Types, Goals, and Animal Health

-When assessing whether an area is suitable for grazing, it is important to first identify the types of forage present and how they respond to grazing variables (e.g., duration of grazing, species grazing behaviors, frequency).
+When assessing whether an area is suitable for grazing, it is important to first identify the types of forage present and how they respond to grazing variables (e.g., duration of grazing, species grazing preferences, frequency).
 Understanding the nutritional value of available vegetation and the dietary needs of grazing animals is fundamental to the success of a prescribed grazing project.
 Different plant species and growth stages provide varying levels of protein, fiber, and energy, which influence animal performance and overall herd health.
 Matching forage quality and quantity with the nutritional requirements of livestock ensures that animals maintain good body condition while effectively achieving vegetation management goals.
 Regular monitoring of forage condition and animal health allows managers to adjust grazing intensity, timing, or livestock type as needed to sustain both ecological and animal well-being.

 Assessing plant species communities and composition also supports tailored grazing strategies, as some plants are more palatable or nutritious to certain livestock depending on the season.
-Understanding the growth form (i.e., grasses, forbs, or shrubs) and life-cycles (annual vs. perennial) of the dominant forage species or other present species of interest can help managers determine the appropriate timing, duration, and intensity of grazing that will support plant recovery and long-term rangeland health ().
+Understanding the growth form (i.e., grasses, forbs, or shrubs) and life-cycles (annual vs. perennial) of the dominant forage species or other present species of interest can help managers determine the appropriate timing, duration, and intensity of grazing that will support plant recovery and long-term rangeland health (Ball et al. 2001).
 Plants and soils recover from grazing by allocating resources stored in the rooting zone.
-Repeated defoliation may not allow sufficient rest between grazing periods and can reduce leaf surface area—the main site of energy production through photosynthesis—ultimately impairing root development and plant recovery.
+Repeated defoliation may not allow sufficient rest between grazing periods and can reduce leaf surface area—the main site of energy production through photosynthesis—ultimately impairing root development and plant recovery (Hendrickson and Olson 2006).

 Understand Vegetation Characteristics (Species, Structure)